sielaq/RSstatus/README.md

 ### Why ?

-Since mongo 3.x HTTP api is not available,
+Since mongo 3.x HTTP api is [not available](https://docs.mongodb.com/manual/release-notes/3.0-compatibility/#http-status-interface-and-rest-api-compatibility)
+(challenge-response user authentication mechanism is not suported)
 but the information in human readable format is needed.

 ### OMG why bash ?